-The webinar will discuss how to trace Brazilian agricultural exports to the EU and how a deforestation and land rights observatory could help EU companies perform due diligence to remove deforestation and human rights violations from their supply chains.
+The webinar discussed how to trace Brazilian agricultural exports to the EU and how a deforestation and land rights observatory could help EU companies perform due diligence to remove deforestation and human rights violations from their supply chains.

 About a third of soya consumed in the EU comes from Brazil and 10 per cent of all Brazilian beef is exported to the EU.
 Trase’s unique data sets reveal the soy and beef deforestation risk associated with EU imports.
 A recent peer-reviewed Science article provided the first property-level analysis linking beef and soy production with deforestation in the Cerrado and Amazon, two of the most threatened biomes in Brazil.
 Building upon Trase’s commodity flows data, the study found that roughly 20 per cent of soya exports and at least 17 per cent of beef exports from Brazil to the EU may be contaminated with illegal deforestation.